 Another advantage of projection painting is that it lets you to paint on several materials or objects at the same time, even if their textures are different sizes.
 You can even smear over multiple textures and objects!

 When you paint in the viewport using projection painting, a virtual projection layer is created perpendicular to the camera.
-This projection layer is in turn projected onto the objects you want to paint on.

 When in Projection Painting Mode, it is now possible to work with temporary layers using the Layer Manager.
 As soon as you activate the Projection Painting Mode, a PP Layer will be created in the Layer Manager.
 Using customary commands, you can now add new layers, change the order of layers per drag & drop (even add layer sets), make a different layer active, etc. – even in conjunction with blend modes!